 9.1 To assist in the examination, evaluation and comparison of proposals, UN Women may, at its discretion, ask the proponent for a clarification of its proposal.
 The request for clarification and the response shall be in writing and no change in the price or substance of the proposal shall be sought, offered or permitted.
-UN Women will review minor informalities, errors, clerical mistakes, apparent errors in price and missing documents.
+UN Women will review minor informalities, errors, clerical mistakes, apparent errors in price and missing documents in accordance with UN Women policy and procedures.

-10. Proposal Currencies
+10 Proposal Currencies

-- 10.1 All prices shall be quoted in Ethiopian birr. - 10.2 UN Women reserves the right to reject any proposals submitted in a currency other than the mandatory currency for the proposal stated above.
+- 10.1 All prices shall be quoted in USD.
+However, only local currency will be transferred using the official exchange rate applicable at the time of transfer. - 10.2 UN Women reserves the right to reject any proposals submitted in a currency other than the mandatory currency for the proposal stated above.
 UN Women may accept proposals submitted in another currency than stated above if the proponent confirms during clarification of proposals, see item (9) above in writing, that it will accept a contract issued in the mandatory proposal currency and that for the purposes of conversion, the official United Nations operational rate of exchange of the day of CFP deadline (as stated in the CFP letter) shall apply. - 10.3 Regardless of the currency stated in proposals received, the contract will always be issued and subsequent payments will be made in the mandatory currency for the proposal (as stated above).

-11. Evaluation of Technical and Financial Proposals
+11 Evaluation of Technical and Financial Proposals